Memory disambiguation: Out-of-order execution and memory access operations

 Assume that the scheduling logic will issue an instruction to the execution unit when all of its register operands are ready.
 Further, assume that registers $30 and $31 are ready: the values in $30 and $31 were computed a long time ago and have not changed.
-However, assume $27 is not ready: its value is still in the process of being computed by the div (integer divide) instruction.
+However, assume $27 is not ready: its value is still in the process of being computed by the mul instruction.
 Finally, assume that registers $30 and $31 hold the same value, and thus all the loads and stores in the snippet access the same memory word.

 In this situation, the sw $27, 0($30) instruction on line 2 is not ready to execute, but the lw $08, 0($31) instruction on line 3 is ready.
 If the processor allows the lw instruction to execute before the sw, the load will read an old value from the memory system; however, it should have read the value that was just written there by the sw.
 The load and store were executed out of program order, but there was a memory dependence between them that was violated.

 Similarly, assume that register $26 is ready.
 The sw $26, 0($30) instruction on line 4 is also ready to execute, and it may execute before the preceding lw $08, 0($31) on line 3.
 If this occurs, the lw $08, 0($31) instruction will read the wrong value from the memory system, since a later store instruction wrote its value there before the load executed.